Europe's stock rally pauses as euro steadies

 The euro rose on Thursday, rebounding off 12-year lows against the dollar, although the single currency was back on the defensive on Friday.

-Germany’s DAX, up 20 percent so far this year, was flat.
-The index was set to post a 2.1 percent gain on the week, its ninth consecutive weekly gain, the longest winning streak in 17 years for the German benchmark.
+Germany’s DAX, up 20 percent so far this year, also slipped 0.2 percent on Friday.
+The index was still up around 2 percent on the week, set for its ninth consecutive weekly gain, its longest winning streak in 17 years.

 “So much of the positives on the European market is in the price,” Paul Chesterton, a senior trader at Peregrine & Black, said.
 “I can’t help feeling it’s looking a bit stretched here.”

-European stocks have strongly outperformed Wall Street so far in 2015, helped by the European Central Bank’s bond-buying programme, which has been driving the euro lower and prompted global investors to increase their exposure to European stocks.
+European stocks have strongly outperforming Wall Street so far in 2015, helped by the European Central Bank’s bond-buying programme which has been driving the euro lower and prompted global investors to increase their exposure to European stocks.

-According to Bank of America Merrill Lynch Global Research, European equity funds have enjoyed $36 billion in inflows so far this year.
-U.S. equity funds have seen redemptions of $47 billion over the same period.
+According to Bank of America Merrill Lynch Global Research, European equity funds have enjoyed $36 billion in inflows so far this year, while U.S. equity funds have experienced redemptions of $47 billion over the same period.

 Europe bourses in 2015: link.reuters.com/pap87v